Copyleaks/ng-web-report/README.md

   The `reportView` input, tied to the `ECustomResultsReportView` enum, dictates the display mode of the custom results section:

   - **`ECustomResultsReportView.Partial` (value `0`)**: When set to `Partial`, the custom results component appears beneath the standard report results.
-  - **`ECustomResultsReportView.Full` (value `1`)**: When set to `Full`, the custom results component replaces the entire standard results section.
+  - **`ECustomResultsReportView.Full` (value `1`)**: When set to `Full`, the custom results component replaces the entire standard results section

   The `cr-custom-results-box-content` is used to define the content of the custom results section.
-Regardless if the `cr-custom-results-box-content` is added ot not this custom results component is displayed with a background animation, making it visually distinct and engaging.
+Regardless if the `cr-custom-results-box-content` is added, this custom results component is displayed with a background animation, making it visually distinct and engaging.

 - **Customizing Empty Results with `<cr-custom-empty-results>`**:
   The `<cr-custom-empty-results>` component is designed to provide a custom view for cases where no results are found in the Copyleaks plagiarism report.
 This allows for a more tailored user experience, particularly when you want to provide specific information or guidance in the event of an empty result set.